 There are a few reasons why you may want or need to bring your own phone to your Obama phone plan including:

-- You already have a phone that you want to use with the free government cell phone service.
+- You already have a phone that you want to use with the free government wireless service.

 - Some plans may require you to buy a phone to use with their plan.
 In this case, buying a used phone on Swappa will save you hundreds of dollars compared to buying a new phone at retail price.